hans-jorg/stm32f746g/X30-Ethernet/README.md

-> NOTE: The two default regions of SDRAM banks are not cacheable.
+> NOTE: "The two default regions of SDRAM banks are not cacheable.
 So even if the cache is enabled, the data or instructions will not go through the cache.
 To benefit from the cache acceleration, the SDRAM banks can be remapped from 0xC000 0000 and 0xD000 0000 to 0x6000 0000 and 0x7000 0000 respectively, which are, by default, cacheable regions.
 This is done by setting the field SWP_FMC [1:0] = 01 in the SYSCFG_MEMRMP register.
-If the remapping is not suitable for the application, the Cortex ® -M7 MPU can be used to modify the propriety of the default SDRAM memory region to be cacheable.
+If the remapping is not suitable for the application, the Cortex ® -M7 MPU can be used to modify the propriety of the default SDRAM memory region to be cacheable."
 (AN4667)

 The cache coherency problem consists of one device (CPU) accessing one content and other device (DMA) accessing other content from the same memory address.